nalgeon/vscode-proofread/README.md

 -   Configurable language model and prompts (with good defaults).
 -   Supports many target languages (default is English).

 ⚠️ By default, this extension uses the Copilot API.
 It's free with a limit of 50 requests per month, or unlimited for paid Copilot subscribers.
-Unfortunately, Copilot only supports proofreading, not translation.
-To use the extension for translation, switch to Ollama or OpenAI (see details below).
+You can also switch to Ollama or OpenAI (see details below).

 ## Installation